First Gilbert Byron Poetry Contest Winners Announced

 Gilbert Byron Day Is Moving!
 This July 12, 2017 will mark Gilbert Byron’s 114th birthday – a date he shares with Henry David Thoreau, New England’s “…essayist, poet, and practical philosopher.”
 For the past nine years, Byron’s birthday has been observed during “Gilbert Byron Day” at The Pickering Creek Audubon Center on the Sunday closest to July 12.

-From this year on, however, Gilbert Byron Day is to be celebrated as part of Pickering Creek Audubon Center’s annual Harvest Hoedown, to be held this year on Sunday, October 8, 2017 from 11 am to 4 pm.
+Gilbert Byron Day is celebrated as part of Pickering Creek Audubon Center’s annual Harvest Hoedown, held on the second Sunday in October.
 Byron’s self-built home will be open to visitors where the Delmarva regional author’s related books and memorabilia will be on display throughout the day.

 For more information about these events, please visit the Pickering Creek Audubon Center Website.
 You may call the center at 410-822-4903.